Digital Vignette Switzerland San Bernardino Tunnel Toll

 Why is the San Bernardino Tunnel closed at night?

-Does the San Bernardino have a tunnel?
+Does San Bernardino have a tunnel?

 Michelle Albrecht